[Updated March 2021, originally posted March 2019]

 Some beer has been promoted for its health benefits, and the idea that drinking Guinness can assist with lactation has been circulating for decades.
 While there are some trace nutrients in beer, you are much better off getting your nutrition from a balanced diet.
 Beer is best for occasional enjoyment.

 If you find beer causes congestion, you may be reacting to wheat, barley or brewer’s yeast – all common food sensitivities.
 It’s best not to consume beer too frequently or these symptoms may become chronic.
 If you know you are sensitive to gluten then stick with gluten free beer or ciders.

 On a low carb diet?
 “Light beers” have a much lower carb content than stouts, IPAs, and porters.
-Check out this site for information on carbs and calories in your favourite beers: straighttothepint.com.
+Check out Straight to the Pint for information on carbs and calories in your favourite beers.

 Where to Buy Chlorella in Saskatoon

 You should be able to find liquid chlorella at your local health food store.
 We confirmed they have it at Dad’s Organic Market, which is very close to our clinic.